gohugoio/hugo/content/en/content-management/static-files.md

-Hugo can be configured to look into a different directory, or even **multiple directories** for such static files by configuring the `staticDir` parameter in the [site config].
+Hugo can be configured to look into a different directory, or even **multiple directories** for such static files by configuring the `staticDir` parameter in the [site configuration].
 All the files in all the static directories will form a union filesystem.

 This union filesystem will be served from your site root.
 So a file